 - Freshly shredded cheese is highly recommended for this recipe.
 Packaged, pre-shredded cheese often contains powder coating the cheese to prevent clumping.
 This can cause your sauce to become gritty.

-- Leftovers can be stored in a sealed container in the refrigerator and reheated for 2 days.
+- Leftovers can be stored in a sealed container in the refrigerator and reheated for 4 to 5 days.